FirelightWP/easy-fancybox/readme.txt

 - Priority support on dedicated forum
 - Slideshow effect for galleries (autorotation)
-- Light box overlay with spotlight effect
+- Spotlight effect for the light box overlay
+- Gforms and TablePress compatibility
 - More styling options: rounded corners, inline content background and text colors
-- More automatic popup options: triggered by URL hash, first link by media type
-- Automatic popup only on first visit
+- More automatic popup options: triggered by URL hash, first link by media type, hide popup after first visit
 - Pass dedicated light box setting per media link via link class (see [Metadata instructions in the FAQs](https://wordpress.org/plugins/easy-fancybox#how%20do%20i%20show%20content%20with%20different%20sizes%3F))
 - More elastic (easing) popup effects on open and close
 - Show/hide image title on mouse hover